-Chase is currently offering an impressive $750 in travel rewards to new Chase Sapphire Preferred cardholders.
-If you've been searching for a credit card with travel benefits and a decent sign-on bonus, we're taking a look at the pros, cons and how to cash in on this offer.
+Chase is currently offering an impressive 80,000 bonus points for new Chase Sapphire Preferred Cardholders, which is $1,000 in travel when booked through Chase Ultimate Rewards.
+If you’ve been searching for a credit card with travel benefits and a decent sign-on bonus, we’re taking a look at the pros, cons and how to cash in on this offer.

 How to Earn the Chase Sapphire Preferred Card Bonus

 For a limited time, you’ll earn 80,000 bonus points when you open a new Chase Sapphire Preferred account and spend $4,000 in the first three months.
 Those points translate to a $1,000 travel reward when you redeem them through the Chase Ultimate Rewards program.

 One caveat: You’ll only receive the bonus points if you don’t have a Chase Sapphire card and haven’t received a new cardmember bonus for any Sapphire card in the past 48 months.